 Music has been such an important part of my life since I was in middle school.
 I could still remember the first time watching Guns N Roses music video, the first time listening to Master of Puppets, and the first time seeing Korn’s Got the Life for 90 secs on MTV.

 During college years, I built a website to promote undersground rock bands, organized concerts, and even released an album.
-So when I got an offer to join Amazon Music, the platform I have used since 2010, I immediately jumped on board.
+So when I got an offer to join Amazon Music as a senior ux designer, I immediately jumped on board.

 I joined Amazon on Jun 01, 2014 to lead the design of Amazon Music app experience inside our very own Fire Tablets.
 Fire tablets were first introduced in 2011 and its second generation 7” tablets were very popular among tablet market.
 It quickly became a competitor of iPad.
 Fire tablet users are also Amazon’s most loyal customers and Amazon Music’s pressence on this platform is really important to the organization.